emads22/EventTune-Tracker/README.md

 # Music Event Data Scraper

 ## Overview
-Music Event Data Scraper is a Python script designed to scrape music event data from a specified URL, extract relevant information, and store it either in a file or an SQLite database.
-It includes functionality for continuous execution for a specified duration, error handling, logging, and email notification upon successful data processing.
+The Music Event Data Scraper is a Python application designed to scrape HTML source code from websites, extract music event data, and store it for further use.
+It utilizes the `requests` library for web scraping, SelectorLib for data extraction, and supports storing data in either files or SQLite databases.
+The application also includes features for error handling, logging, and email notification upon successful data processing.

+The default website for scraping is [Bandsintown's Today page](https://www.bandsintown.com/today/genre/all-genres?recommended_artists_filter=All+Artists#search), which provides information about music events happening today across various genres.
+Users can customize the scraping behavior by modifying the SelectorLib YAML file and configure storage options in the `constants.py` file.

 ## Features
 - **Scraping**: Utilizes the `requests` library to scrape HTML source code from a URL.